Club Skill Ratings

 iii.
 Testees are limited to 1 sign up per rating season.

-g.
-The Club provides ratings evaluation via the Ratings Committee from approximately October 15 through April 30 each year.
+h.
+The Club provides ratings evaluation via the Ratings Committee from September 1 through August 31 the following year.

 i.
 Step 1: Player Rules Test

-Take the online USA Pickleball Player Rules Test.
+Take the online USA Pickleball Player Rules Test, click here.

----The member shall forward this email to firstname.lastname@example.org.
+The member should forward this email to firstname.lastname@example.org.

 NOTE: You do not have to be a member of USA Pickleball to take the test.
 When registering for the test, simply leave the USAP field number blank.
 The Club does not require a passing score for the test as it is weighted toward tournament play and we realize that this will not be the reality for a majority of our players.
 The aim for this element is to ensure that club members know how to access the official rules of pickleball and have been exposed to interpretations of various play scenarios.

 ii.
-Step 2: Skills and Game Tests - Register (limited to those who have been placed in the eligible group) via Pickleball.Plus having submitted rules test results.
+Step 2: Skills and Game Tests - Register via Pickleball.Plus after having submitted Rules Test results.
+(Limited to those who have been placed in the eligible group).

-(b) Game Test details: The format for the game test will consist of two players on the court playing “ghost doubles” as defined by the IPTPA.
+2. Game Test details: The format for the game test will consist of two players on the court playing “ghost doubles” as defined by the IPTPA.
 Three games to 11 points, rally scoring, and changing ends at 6 points.
 23 total points for the 3 games will be required to pass.
-More information about Ghost Doubles can be found here.

 The Testee will play the games as follows: